sublime-security/sublime-cli/README.rst

       -h, --help  Show this message and exit.

     Commands:
-      analyze   Analyze an enriched MDM or raw EML. enrich    Enrich an EML.
+      analyze  Analyze an enriched MDM or raw EML. create   Create an item in your Sublime environment. enrich   Enrich an EML.
-      help      Show this message and exit.
+      get      Get items from your Sublime environment. help     Show this message and exit.
-      query     Query an enriched MDM and get the output. repl      Start an interactive shell.
+      listen   Listen for real-time events occuring in your Sublime environment. query    Query an enriched MDM and get the output. repl     Start an interactive shell.
+      send     Send or generate mock data.
       setup    Configure API key.
-      version   Get version and OS information for your Sublime commandline...
+      update   Update an item(s) in your Sublime environment. version  Get version and OS information for your Sublime commandline...

 Development
 ===========
 **Override defaults**

 ``export BASE_URL=http://127.0.0.1:8000``

 ``export PYTHONPATH=/path/to/sublime-cli/src/``